stp-ngnm/tappy-bird/README.md

 # Crypto Trade Machine 2025 tech
-This is a Depth-aware trading bot: it uses; orderbook, depth chart, and market rate snapshots to estimate execution price/potential dropage
+This is a Depth-aware trading bot: started 11/06/24- im calling it through on 05/05/26 the ML model has a retainer thats triggered after 5 completed sales you can change that in script the amount in script check configuration information for those details its used to addapt to potential price flux in run i have to see it retrain successfully; i havnt 05/05/26

-Before placing automatic market orders.
+this machine uses; depth chart, orderbook, and market rate snapshots to estimate execution price/potential dropage Before placing automatic market orders.

 Buys at tracked average lows